Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 <img src="{{ page.root }}/fig/04_03_blast4.png" alt="Output of a BLAST search" />

 From here you can explore the sequences that were aligned to your 16S sequence using the "Descriptions", "Graphic Summary", "Alignments" and "Taxonomy" tabs.
 You can also browse the "Distance tree of results" to see where your 16S sequence lies in relation to other species.

+> ## Exercise 2: Understand the blast output
+> You will now have a 16S sequence from the MAG that you have chosen.
+This will be
+> different depending on which one you picked.
+> 1. When you have ran the search in blast.
+What do you think is the most likely
+> annotation for your MAG? ?
+> 2. What columns in the blast output do you think are the most important for selecting
+> which is the best hit?
+> 3. Now you have identified this MAG why don't you try this with the other bins and see
+> which organisms they belong to.
+Which are the best hits for these MAGs?
+> {: .bash}
+>
+>> ## Solution
+>> 1. This will be different depending on the MAG you have picked, but it will be one >> of the first hits in the output.
+The "closest" match will probably be the one with >> the highest total score.
+However these are not the only columns worth using to
+>> identify the best hit
+>> 2. Other columns worth looking at (because the top hit may not be the best) are the >> query cover, percent identity and the e-value.
+The query cover is important because >> if there is a high percentage identity but it only covers a low percentage of the
+>> query, then even if the total score is higher, this is not as good a hit.
+The e-
+>> value is also important.
+There is not a strict limit, but lower is better, but this >> is the chance that this hit will occur in the database by chance.
+This is dependent >> on the size of the database and so the e-value can change.
+If we are comparing this >> to the default database which is large, the e-value can be higher compared to a
+>> small database because we are more likely by chance to have the same hit occuring.
+>>
+> {: .solution}
+{: .challenge}

 {% include links.md %}